Harsh-S-Shrivastava/Sales-Dashboard-PowerBI/README.md

 Data was imported from structured business files (Excel/CSV) containing transaction, customer, and regional details.

-## Usage

-1. Open `Sales_Performance_Analysis.pbix` in Power BI Desktop.
-2. Interact with visuals and filters to explore insights.
-3. Refresh data to update results when new inputs are available.

 ## Future Scope

 * Integration with live sales data